Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Algorithm Analysis

-Therefore, \( \mathcal{L}({\bm \varpi}) \) is Lipschitz gradient continuous on \( \Omega_{\bm \varpi} \). \(\blacksquare\)
+Therefore, $ \mathcal{L}({\bm \varpi}) $ is Lipschitz gradient continuous on $ \Omega_{\bm \varpi} $. $\blacksquare$

-\subsection{Complexity analysis}
+\subsection{Complexity Analysis}

+We now qualitatively analyze and compare the computational complexity of the proposed algorithms and their benchamrks.

-We observe that the additional computational complexity of the PP-MCG-ILS algorithm, compared to the PP-MSD-ILS algorithm, primarily stems from the computation of $\varsigma_i^{\rm b}$ and $\varsigma_i^{\rm HS}$ at each iteration, which requires approximately $4N$ multiplications and 2 divisions.
-In both algorithms, the dominant computational burden lies in evaluating the objective function during the ILS and computing the gradients for direction updates, which are inherently tied to the CRLB expressions.
-Therefore, a more meaningful comparison of total computational cost focuses on the number of ILS steps per iteration.
-This number is influenced by the step size threshold, given by the right-hand side of \eqref{eq:step size threshold}, the initial step size $\upsilon_{0,i}$ in \eqref{eq:step size initial}, and the scaling factor.
-At a given iterate ${\bm \rho}_i$, a larger descent direction norm $\|{\bm d}_i\|$ generally leads to a smaller $\upsilon_{0,i}$ and a reduced step size threshold.
-As a result, the number of ILS steps is expected to be comparable between the PP-MCG-ILS and PP-MSD-ILS algorithms.
-Given this, the primary metrics for evaluating the relative performance of these two algorithms become their convergence rate and the quality of their steady-state solutions.
+We observe that the increased computations of the PP-MCG-ILS algorithm, compared to the PP-MSD-ILS algorithm, primarily stems from the computation of $\varsigma_i^{\rm b}$ and $\varsigma_i^{\rm HS}$ at each iteration, which involves approximately $4N$ multiplications and 2 divisions.
+In both algorithms, the dominant computational burden lies in \emph{evaluating the objective function during the ILS} and \emph{computing the gradients for direction updates}, which are inherently tied to the CRLB expressions.
+Therefore, a more meaningful comparison of the overall computational cost focuses on the number of ILS steps performed per iteration.
+This number is influenced by the step size threshold, given by the right-hand side of \eqref{eq:step size threshold}, the initial step size $\upsilon_{i,0}$ in \eqref{eq:step size initial}, and the scaling factor.
+At a given iterate ${\bm \rho}_i$, a larger search direction norm $\|{\bm d}_i\|$ generally leads to a smaller $\upsilon_{i,0}$ and a reduced step size threshold.
+As a consequence, the number of ILS steps per iteration is expected to remain comparable between the PP-MCG-ILS and PP-MSD-ILS algorithms.
+Therefore, their relative performance is primarily characterized by their convergence rates and the quality of the converged solutions.

-We now qualitatively compare the computational complexity between algorithms employing ILS and those without ILS.
-As previously discussed, the number of ILS steps significantly impacts the number of evaluations of the objective function.
-Thus, the computational complexity of the benchmark algorithms (without ILS) can be considerably lower at each iteration during step 1 compared to the PP-MCG-ILS and PP-MSD-ILS algorithms.
-However, all four algorithms have similar complexity in step 4 due to the inherently intensive gradient calculations involved.
-Moreover, the overall computational complexity heavily depends on the convergence rates, or equivalently, the total number of iterations required for convergence.
-As will be demonstrated in the subsequent simulation results, the proposed PP-MCG-ILS algorithm exhibits a notably higher convergence rate compared to its counterparts, with or without ILS.
-This superior convergence performance significantly reduces the overall computational effort, particularly benefiting the demanding computations of gradients.
+We next compare algorithms with and without ILS.
+As discussed above, the number of ILS steps directly affects the number of objective-function evaluations.
+Accordingly, benchmark algorithms without ILS incur a lower step size selection cost per iteration compared with the PP-MCG-ILS and PP-MSD-ILS algorithms.
+However, all four algorithms exhibit similar computational complexity in the direction update, since gradient evaluations dominate this stage.